ankitasingh06/2-way_security_face_recognition/README.md

 ![Screenshot (810)](https://user-images.githubusercontent.com/60088271/92270394-9c090a80-ef03-11ea-9c99-67d83cade3cc.png)

-So this is how, our own developed "2-way security system" successfully worked.
+So this is how, our own developed "2-way security system" successfully worked.😇✨

+•Future Scope: As our world is moving towards the automation and paperless work with the help of technologies, following can be designed to enhance the project :-
+1. Attendance system
+2. This can be used in security scan of any important data
+3. Counting the number of persons that are attending any seminar/conference.

 ⁕ you can also refer to the program code that has been attached to the repository.

-Thank you
+Thank you😊